-How To Select A Backcountry Water Filter Or Purifier
+Select A Backcountry Water Filter Or Purifier (2023 Guide)

 Proper hydration is crucial for an enjoyable trek outdoors.
 But trying to carry water for extended trips is exhausting.
 This is because one liter of water weighs about one kilogram (2.2 lbs).
 The problem with drinking from stagnant backcountry water sources is they are dangerous.
 Due to the presence of harmful water-borne pathogens.
 To prevent you from harm one solution is to select a backcountry water filter.
-This will treat the water and make it safe for drinking.
+Proper water filtration is vital to make water safe for drinking.

 Don’t know where to start?
 Don’t worry, in this article you will learn how to select a method for outdoor water-treatment.

 Keep these factors in mind to select a backcountry water filter or another water-treatment method: